On the Quasitrace Problem and a Characterization of W*-algebras

+First, since $\A$ is a simple C*-algebra, we must have that either $\pi$ is the zero $\ast$-homomorphism or it is faithful.
+By our assumption that $\pi|_M$ is non-zero, we must have that $\pi$ is a faithful $\ast$-homomorphism of $\mathcal{A}$ into $\mathcal{B}(H)$.

-\begin{proof} As above, we need only show the converse.
-Suppose that \A is a countably decomposable Type III \AW-factor, that every MASA of \A is a \Wstar-algebra, and that $(\pi, H)$ is a representation of \A such that $\pi(M)$ is a von Neumann algebra on $H$ for some MASA $M$.
+Now, suppose that $\A$ is a countably decomposable Type III AW*-factor, that every MASA of $\A$ is a W*-algebra, and that $(\pi, H)$ is a faithful $\ast$-representation of $\A$ such that $\pi|_M$ is non-zero and CAP.
+Then $\pi(M) \cong M$ is a von Neumann algebra on $H$.